- Published on

 - Then I asked whether it was aware of the skill and, if so, to report a summary.
 The response could not have been better.

-- Finally, a test project: creating a Python script that downloads stock price data.
-OpenClaw executed the task perfectly, with only one minor issue: it did not adhere to the ``python skill.''
-There was an existing virtual environment available for use, yet somehow it decided to create a new one.
+- Finally, a test project: creating a Python script that downloads stock price data from open sources.
+OpenClaw executed the task perfectly, with only one minor issue: it did not adhere to the aforementioned ``python skill''.
+There is an existing virtual environment available for use, yet somehow the agent decided to create a new one.
 A thorough investigation is required, but again this is not a deal breaker.

 Thoughts